 Agencies that have direct or indirect jurisdiction over historic properties are required by section 106 of the National Historic Preservation Act to take into account the effect of any undertaking on properties eligible for listing or listed in the National Register of Historic Places.
 To meet the requirements of 36 CFR 800, the National Park Service sent a letter to the Texas SHPO on January 15, 2009, inviting their participation in the general management planning process for the preserve.
 The Texas SHPO did not send a response letter.
 The Texas SHPO was sent the two scoping newsletters as well.
-A copy of the general management plan would be provided to the SHPO for their review.
+The preserve staff provided the Texas SHPO with a copy of the Draft General Management Plan / Environmental Impact Statement for their review.
+In an e-mail dated September 4, 2013, Marie Archambeault of the Texas state historic preservation office had no comment on the draft general management plan but looked forward to continued consultation regarding cultural resources in Big Thicket National Preserve.

 The preserve also notified the Advisory Council on Historic Preservation (letter dated May 25, 2010) about the general management plan and invited their participation.
 No response from the Council was received.

 Before implementing any actions in this general management plan that have the potential to affect historic properties and cultural resources, Big Thicket National Preserve would notify and continue to consult as appropriate with the Texas SHPO, associated tribes, and other interested parties.
-Undertakings that may require section 106 consultation include ground-disturbing construction activities that could affect archeological resources, and proposed preservation and rehabilitation of selected historic structures and cultural landscapes.
+Undertakings that may require section 106 consultation include ground-disturbing construction activities that could affect archeological resources and proposed preservation and rehabilitation of selected historic structures and cultural landscapes.